PhD Projects for 2024 Entry

 penetration, and predicting and improving soil response to earthquakes and landslips through seismic coupling.
 This project will follow on from a highly successful project studying the shock compaction of cohesionless sands at different moisture levels; it will extend the research programme to silts (smaller grain sizes), cohesive materials such as clays, and will begin to study how granular compaction can be controlled using suitable ‘modifiers’.

-Your idea here (Dr D Williamson / Dr C Braithwaite / Dr James Perry)
+Your idea here (David Williamson / James Perry)

 We are always open to ideas with regards to potential PhD projects within the group's field of research, including joint and interdisciplinary projects run between several research groups, where students have access to funding (Departmental, College, JRF etc) - see our research and facilities pages if you need some inspiration.